Skip to content

 Southern hemisphere

-constellations visible tonight from the southern hemisphere
+constellations visible tonight in the southern hemisphere

 Tonight’s sky as seen from the southern hemisphere, image: Stellarium